JackScottAU/Aqua/README.md

    I/O, and graphical user interfaces, amongst others.

-*  Also useful for web programming with libraries available for generating XML/HTML and JSON directly from Aqua data structures.
+*  Also useful for web programming with libraries available for generating XML, JSON and HTML directly from Aqua data structures.

 *  Multiple return values per function.